ElzeroWebSchool/PHP_Bootcamp/README.md

 ### Network => Cookies, Sessions And Redirect

 - [x] 098 - How To Use Cookies ?
 Part 1
-- [ ] 099 - How To Use Cookies ?
+- [x] 099 - How To Use Cookies ?
 Part 2
-- [ ] 100 - Check, Edit And Delete Cookies
+- [x] 100 - Cookies Edit And Delete And Add Array
 - [ ] 101 - Color Save Practice On Cookies
 - [ ] 102 - What Is Session ?
 - [ ] 103 - .